kimaramy/use-query-param/packages/use-query-params/README.md

 # @kimaramyz/use-query-params

 `@kimaramyz/use-query-params` is a library of React hooks for using URL query params as state.
 Light-weight, TS support and no dependencies.
-This allows you to easily encode and decode data of primitive type.
+This allows you to easily synchronize(encode and decode) react state with URL query parameters.
 Implemented by `History` API and `URLSearchParams` API.

 ## Background